 a.
 Click the Search button.

 b.
-In the "Search by" select Email Address and then type in your Supervisor's email address.
+In the "Search by" select email address and then enter your Administrator's email address.

-***If you cannot find your supervisor; that means he or she is not enrolled in ITIM.
-You cannot proceed until your supervisor has access to approve your request.
+***If you cannot find your Administrator; that means he or she is not enrolled in ITIM.
+You cannot proceed until your Administrator has access to approve your request.

-6. After your selection has been made click "Next" and then "Request Account".
+6. After your selection, click "Next" and then "Request Account".

-7. An email will be sent to your supervisor notifying them to approve your access request.
+7. An email will be sent to your supervisor to approve your access request.

-8. Once your supervisor approves your access, Fiscal Service will notify you via email that your access is complete.
+8. Once your Administrator approves your access, Fiscal Service will notify you via email that your access is complete.